teraflop a year ago

 > 4. When will the competition be judged?
 2 weeks after 75% of the boards have been received by entrants (estimated June 2025).

-KallDrexx 10 months ago
+KallDrexx a year ago

 This is awesome, and I really want to learn enough verilog to do a tiny tape out VGA chip design.